-- Abbreviation of Electron Configuration (ex: Na: [Ne]3s1) - Noble gas symbol replaces the portion of the e- config. that is identical to the e- config. of the noble gas. - Always use the largest noble gas that is smaller than the element - Can use for either spdf or orbital notation - ex: Arsenic regular configuration: 1s22s22p63s23p64s23d104p3 regular configuration: 1s22s22p63s23p64s23d104p65s2
+- Abbreviation of Electron Configuration (ex: Na: [Ne]3s1) - Noble gas symbol replaces the portion of the e- config. that is identical to the e- config. of the noble gas. - Always use the largest noble gas that is smaller than the element - Can use for either spdf or orbital notation - Will always start with an s orbital just not 1s. - ex: Arsenic regular configuration: 1s22s22p63s23p64s23d104p3